 - Do something active.
 Nothing clears your head like a good run/hike/swim, etc… Even just stepping on your back porch and doing some jumping jacks can do wonders.

 - Journaling.
 Whether it is just for you or you share it, just writing things down helps you look at things more objectively and helps get those worry monsters out of your head.
-I always love items that Dayspring offers, or I found some of these on Amazon**, which I thought looked beautiful.

 What steps have you found to help you get our of your own head?
 Can you add to my list?